 Gateways are welcoming.
-Military gateways were designed to exclude the unauthorized guest while contemporary gateways in the urban planning sense, are intended to welcome them.
+Military gateways were designed to exclude the unauthorized guest while civilian gateways in the urban planning sense, are intended to welcome them.
 They are the first and sometimes the last experience a visitor has of a place.
-They should be welcoming of visitors no matter what their way of entering: by car, bicycle or on foot.
+They are intended to be welcoming of visitors no matter what their way of entering: by car, bicycle or on foot.